qmk/qmk_firmware/keyboards/hhkb/yang/MEMO.md

 It seems when fully charged the ADC read is 550.
 Likely VREF is 3311mV and the fully charged VBAT is thus 3861mV.

-Enable battery service with AT+GLEBATTEN=1 first then we can update the battery level by using AT+GLEBATTVAL=%d
+Enable battery service with AT+BLEBATTEN=1 first then we can update the battery level by using AT+BLEBATTVAL=%d

 ## References